njordhov/react-blockstack/README.md

 ## React Class Components

-React hooks like `useBlockstack` is used inside function components.
 For conventional React class components, enclose elements in a shared Blockstack context:

     ReactDOM.render(<Blockstack><App /></Blockstack>,
                     document.getElementById('app-root'))

 The Blockstack SDK properties are implicitly passed through the component tree and can be used as any other React context.

 ### Example

 The App component below will automatically be updated whenever there is a change in the Blockstack status.
 Note the use of the `this.context` containing the properties and that the class is required to have `contextType = BlockstackContext`.